-From 1 January 2020, you must pay VAT as well as any excise or customs duties from the first krone if you buy these goods online.
+You must pay VAT as well as any excise or customs duties if you buy these goods online.
 Find out more about foodstuffs above and which other goods this applies to.

-As of 1 April 2020, you must pay VAT from the first krone on goods you buy online from foreign websites.
+You must pay VAT on goods you buy online from foreign websites.
 The online shop is responsible for charging VAT when you pay.
 In other words, it will be the same as purchasing goods in Norwegian shops.

 This does not apply to foodstuffs or goods subject to excise duties that are described above.

-From 2020, international online shops will be obliged to register so that they can charge VAT and ship goods to Norway.
+International online shops are obliged to register so that they can charge VAT and ship goods to Norway.
 Consignments that are marked in a way that states that VAT has been paid will not be subject to customs clearance fees at the border, making it cheaper to import the goods to Norway.

 It’s not illegal for Norwegian consumers to shop in online shops that are not registered.
 In such cases, VAT and any customs duties will be calculated and imposed when the goods cross the Norwegian border.
 In practice, the shipping company will have the ability to calculate and pay the duties on your behalf.
 They'll do this based on information about the package and its contentwhich the sender is obliged to state on the shipment.
 Consumerswill probably incur a fee from the shipping company for this.
 The time at which shipping companies claim their fees and duties varies.

 Some goods are illegal to import, or are subject to restrictions.
 Find out more about which goods this applies to at the Norwegian Customs.